jupyter/docker-stacks/docs/using/recipes.md

 ## Add a Python 3.x environment

 The default version of Python that ships with conda/ubuntu may not be the version you want.
-The instructions o add a conda environment with a different version and make it accessible to Jupyter are very similar to Python 2.x.
+The instructions to add a conda environment with a different version and make it accessible to Jupyter are very similar to Python 2.x.
 Still, they are slightly simpler (no need to switch to `root`):

 ```dockerfile
 # Choose your desired base image